rmfarrell/dynago/README.md

 Dynago currently implements all of its support for the underlying DynamoDB API encoding, AWS signing/authentication, etc. This happened in part because the existing libraries out there at the time of writing used deprecated API's and complicated methods, and it was actually cleaner at the time to support the API by fresh implementation.

-[AWS-SDK-Go](https://github.com/aws/aws-sdk-go) exists as of June 2015 and has a very up to date API, but it also comes with the pain of using bare structs which minimally wrap protocol-level details of DynamoDB, which makes it a pain to use for writing applications (dealing with DynamoDB's internal type system is boilerplatey).
+[AWS-SDK-Go](https://github.com/aws/aws-sdk-go) exists as of June 2015 and has a very up to date API, but the API is via bare structs which minimally wrap protocol-level details of DynamoDB, resulting in it being very verbose for writing applications (dealing with DynamoDB's internal type system is boilerplatey).
 Once Amazon has brought it out of developer preview, the plan is to have Dynago use it as the underlying protocol and signature implementation, but keep providing Dynago's clean and simple API for building queries and marshaling datatypes in DynamoDB.